Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 1: Fly to Costa Rica

-• Arrive in Costa Rica and transfer to San José.
+Arrive in Costa Rica and transfer to San José.

 It was dark and I was quite groggy.
 I may have only gotten an hour of sleep I don’t remember.
 The butterflies in my stomach seemed to be restless.
 As I lugged my giant purple checked bag behind me to the charter bus, I said a quick goodbye to my friend and ran to get in line.
 I was so focused on my teammates loading into the bus that I was sure I arrived late.
 After we all hopped onto the wagon, we got comfortable and napped until we reached the airport.
 I struggled to keep my heavy-eyes open and fighting my heavy luggage didn’t help my case.
 I remember entering the airport and dropping off my suitcase, but the rest is a blur.
 Flying is all relatively the same though anyway, right?
 You want the juicy travel details.

 We had a couple transfers before taking our final flight heading to Costa Rica.
-I remember this particular flight due to the extreme size of the aircraft.
+I remember this particular flight because of the extreme size of the aircraft.
 It was the largest plane I had ever seen.
 Other than the massive transport, I think back fondly to this flight because I sat next to a wonderful woman.
-In short, she ran her own successful boutique located in Texas despite her second home residing in Florida.
+In short, she ran her own successful boutique located in Texas, despite her second home residing in Florida.
 Throughout our long flight, she discussed geographic locations we flew over, successful business tips, and casual conversation.
 She was an inspiring woman with the intellect and confidence of a truly accomplished female.

 1530391_284687935012249_2127038668_n